SylvainRbns/Home_Assistant_USB_serial_to_MIDI_Arduino_Bridge/README.md

 Serial Port 3 is used to send the MIDI informations.

-"Home Assistant Code" is the part to add to the configuration.yaml of Home Assistant.
+"Home Assistant CODE" is the part to add to the configuration.yaml of Home Assistant.

 "Serial_To_MIDI.PNG" => Schematics